Skip to main content

 • useSafeAreaInsets

 • Hook gives you direct access to the safe area insets.
-This can be useful when you want to place element(i.e Header) to safe area by setting styles like paddingTop.
+This can be useful when you want to place element(i.e. Header) to safe area by setting styles like paddingTop.

 import { useSafeAreaInsets } from 'react-native-safe-area-context';